Proof of the Truthful: From the necessary existent to God

 Avicenna derives other attributes of the necessary existent in multiple texts in order to justify its identification with God.
 He shows that the necessary existent must also be immaterial, intellective, powerful, generous, of pure good (khayr mahd), willful (irada), "wealthy" or "sufficient" (ghani), and self-subsistent (qayyum), among other qualities.
 These attributes often correspond to the epithets of God found in the Quran.
 In discussing some of the attributes' derivations, Adamson commented that "a complete consideration of Avicenna's derivation of all the attributes ... would need a book-length study".
 In general, Avicenna derives the attributes based on two aspects of the necessary existent: (1) its necessity, which can be shown to imply its sheer existence and a range of negations (e.g. not being caused, not being multiple), and (2) its status as a cause of other existents, which can be shown to imply a range of positive relations (e.g. knowing and powerful).

+Later developments

+Shihab al-Din Yahya Suhrawardi

+Suhrawardi, founder of illuminationism, also referred to the seddiqin.
+This version is important because he introduced mystical ideas into the argument.
+In addition, Mulla Sadra Shirazi was closer to Suhrawardi than was Avicenna.
+Suhrawardi had distinct terminology for the argument.
+For instance, he used "the lights of light" in place of God or necessary being.
+He used "rich" for necessary being and "poor" for contingent being.
+His argument in his collected works are as follows: